curlsli/webpack-book/docs/en/loading/01_loader_definitions.md

 Assuming you set an `include` or `exclude` rule, packages loaded from *node_modules* still work as the assumption is that they have been compiled in such a way that they work out of the box.
 If they don't, then you have to apply techniques covered in the *Consuming Packages* chapter.

-T> `include`/`exclude` is handy with *node_modules* as webpack processes and traverses the installed packages by default when you import JavaScript files to your project.
+> `include`/`exclude` is handy with *node_modules* as webpack processes and traverses the installed packages by default when you import JavaScript files to your project.
 Therefore you need to configure it to avoid that behavior.
 Other file types don't suffer from this issue.

 ## Anatomy of a Loader

 Webpack supports a large variety of formats through *loaders*.
 Also, it supports a couple of JavaScript module formats out of the box.
 The idea is the same.
 You always set up a loader, or loaders, and connect those with your directory structure.

-{pagebreak}

 Consider the example below where webpack processes JavaScript through Babel: